Venusepikisverycool/VenusCode/EXAMPLEwin.md

 # Installation guide

-To install, just get the jar from the windows release and place it somewhere convenient, For this example, Desktop.
+To install, just get the zip from the windows release and place it somewhere convenient, Unzip wherever you placed it For this example, Desktop.
+Take the folder and drag the .jar out, You can then delete the folder if you want.
 Open cmd prompt or whatever you'd like, and enter:

 cd Desktop